 When the old would is reopened and the pain is felt, we will try to stop it as soon as we can.
 So we use anger as a way to try to stop what we identify as the source of the pain.
 Since the other person who said or did something that felt hurtful –which immediately tapped into the old unresolved pain- we want to hold them responsible.
 Even if the other person apologizes, the old pain remains unresolved.
 In this way, we try to maneuver through life with anger as our “go to” to protect our wounds.

 So the issue is not so much uncontrolled anger, as much as unresolved pain.
 Loneliness, abandonment, fear, grief, abuse, failure, disappointment, betrayal, rejection (offered as examples of many other possible painful experiences that haven’t been expressed).

-Once the real issue(s) has (ve) been identified, we can constructively attend to the healing process vs destructively avoiding healing.
+Once the real issues have been identified, we can constructively attend to the healing process versus destructively avoiding healing.
 If we don’t stop avoiding the painful feelings we will continue to be destructive.
 The destructive patterns of blaming, shaming, judging, criticizing, condemning, and often angry actions and words spoken in anger perpetuate suffering and create even more conflict.

 We can help.